 Designer: Jean-Louis Domecq (1920 – 1983).

 Other versions: The Jieldé La Standard work lamp was made in several versions and colours.
 It can be used as a desk, workbench or wall lamp.
 Today, most of the time they are screwed on a round metal or wooden base.

 Jean-Louis Domecq, a craftsman and workshop manager, noticed in the 1940s that he needed a light adapted to the activities of his profession.
 Annoyance was the inspiration for Jean Louis Domecq to develop this work lamp.
 He had enough of always repairing the hinge lamps in his workshop.
 The electricity wire was a constant problem and prevented the lamp from turning completely.

 He begins to imagine and draw a simple articulated arm lamp, robust and devoid of wires in the joints.
-In 1950, the project is concretized through a finalized design of the lamp.
+In 1950, the project is concretised through a finalised design of the lamp.